print

 Justin Martyr

 Justin Martyr was a second century philosopher and theologian whose parents were pagans.
 However, after a study of the Old and New Testaments, Martyr converted to Christianity.
 He was ultimately executed during the reign of Emperor Marcus Aurelius because he refused to offer sacrifices to the pagan gods.
-Justin Martyr wrote about 150 A.D.
+Martyr wrote about 150 A.D.
 In one of his writings, he explained that the events of Christ’s crucifixion could be validated by the report of Pontius Pilate.

 And the expression, "they pierced my hands and my feet" was used in reference to the nails of the cross which were fixed in His hands and feet.
 And after he was crucified, they cast lots upon His vesture, and they that crucified Him parted it among them.
 And that these things did happen you can ascertain in the "Acts of Pontius Pilate."
 (First Apology XXXV)

-It is interesting to note that there were two archives kept in ancient Rome.
+It is also interesting to note that there were two archives kept in ancient Rome.
 One consisted of the minutes of senatorial meetings; the other consisted of correspondence sent to the emperor from various parts of the empire.
 Any correspondence from Pontius Pilate to Tiberius would unquestionably belong to this second archive.

 The Historical Jesus

 Few ancient historical figures can boast of the amount of material that Jesus of Nazareth had written about Him.
 In addition to the gospels, there is the book of Acts as well as numerous epistles.
 On top of all the Biblical evidence, sits a crown of numerous historical documents.
 These documents are totally consistent with the writings of the New Testament.
 Whether it was the writings of Tacitus, Suetonius, Phlegon, Origin, Thallus, Justin Martyr, Josephus, or even Pontius Pilate, the existence of the biblical Jesus is unimpeachable.
 Jesus of Nazareth did live and His life had a powerful impact on the course of history.
+Perhaps the atheist Michael Grant said it best when he conceded:

 The Bible: An Accurate Record

 The writers of the New Testament were so concerned with accuracy that they did not enhance the reader’s view of Jesus or in any way try to make Him seem more acceptable.
 The disciples and gospel writers simply put down what actually occurred.
 Additionally, it is important to understand that first century authorities were the enemies of Jesus and Christianity.
 They would not publicize Him or His message.
 Instead, they would tend to minimize Jesus and His teachings.
 Like the great Roman church, they would burn documents and literature of those dissidents who held fast to the original faith.
-Despite this, some documents survived.
-These documents prove incontrovertibly that Jesus was real and the beliefs of His Church genuine.
+Despite this, some documents survived and prove incontrovertibly that Jesus was real and the beliefs of His Church genuine.

 Additionally, secular history acknowledges that Jesus was crucified and that many believed He was resurrected from the dead.
 It is also important to understand that in the first century, Christianity was a faith with powerful enemies.
 These enemies resorted to lies about true believers as well as acts of violence against them.
 It is interesting to note that the one thing enemies of Christianity could have done to completely shut down the Christian movement was never successfully attempted.
-Understand that the resurrection was the central theme of the Christian church.
+Understand that the resurrection was the central theme of the Christian Church.
 Therefore, if the resurrection of Jesus Christ could be proven untrue, Christianity would collapse.

 The Record of Secular History